aws/aws-cdk/packages/@aws-cdk/aws-iot-actions/README.md

 Currently supported are:

+- Republish a message to another MQTT topic
 - Invoke a Lambda function
 - Put objects to a S3 bucket
 - Put logs to CloudWatch Logs